What usually happens on Degree days

 University of Oxford degrees are conferred at degree ceremonies held in the Sheldonian Theatre.
-St Hilda's College presents at around five ceremonies per year.
+St Hilda's College presents at around seven ceremonies per year.
 You may graduate in person or in absentia, either straight after you have finished your degree or many years later.
 Current students have priority booking of degree ceremonies in the year they take final examinations.
 Former students (known also as historic graduands) join a waiting list to graduate and will be allocated a ceremony if there is a space available.
 Full information about graduation and degree certificates can be found on the Degree Conferrals website.

 Most Degree Days begin with registration in College (during which graduands register for the degree ceremony, and collect their ceremony tickets to give to their guests).
 This is followed by the Dean of Degrees' briefing, when the Dean of Degrees explains the ceremony and demonstrates what the graduands will be expected to do and say during the ceremony.
 The Dean of Degrees and the graduands then process from the College to the Sheldonian Theatre on foot.
-The degree ceremony takes place in the Sheldonian Theatre at 11.00am.
 The ceremony usually lasts for approximately an hour and a half.
-After the ceremony, graduands collect their degree certificates from the College.
-St Hilda's completes the celebrations with a lunch or garden party in College for the graduands and their guests.
+After the ceremony, graduands collect their degree certificates and St Hilda's completes the celebrations with a College lunch or garden party for the graduands and their guests.